aspose-words/Aspose.Words-Documentation/en/python_via_dotnet/developer-guide/programming-with-documents/working-with-markdown-features/_index.md

 {{% alert color="primary" %}}

-There are nuances of translating Markdown to the Aspose.Words Document Object Model (DOM), described in the article ["Translate Markdown to Document Object Model (DOM)"](/words/python-net/translate-markdown-to-document-object-model/).
+There are nuances of translating Markdown to the Aspose.Words Document Object Model (DOM), described in the article [Translate Markdown to Document Object Model (DOM)](/words/python-net/translate-markdown-to-document-object-model/).

 {{% /alert %}}